Here are some things to expect, from getting to the ship, to onboard activities and expectations, to your return:

 (and some of this info may be helpful if you're sailing on another cruise line too!)

 Some Things to Bring - Weather in Alaska can be unpredictable all summer long, so it is a good idea to bring your rain gear, just in case.
 Bring a watch, because there are not many clocks in the public areas of the ship, and you don't want to miss that activity or show.
-A power strip is ideal if you have iPods, phones, or computers to charge; there is really only one accessible outlet in most staterooms.
-And you may also want a lanyard for your keycard, if you don't usually have pockets.
+A power strip is ideal if you have iPods, phones, or computers to charge; there is usually only one accessible outlet in most staterooms.
+And many guests want a lanyard for their key card, especially if you don't usually have pockets.

-Parking at Pier 66 - Parking will be available at Pier 66 (across the street at the Bell St parking garage for $20 per day per car.
-Once in the garage, you will see a cruise baggage station where you are to drop your luggage.
+Parking at Pier 66 - Parking will be available across the street from Pier 66.
+Seattle Cruise Parking Parkway Parking at the Seattle Marriott Once in the garage, you should see a cruise baggage station where you are to drop your luggage.
 Baggage attendants will take your luggage directly to the ship for you as long as you have your cruise line luggage tags attached.
-It is not necessary to make parking reservations in advance, unless you have a motorhome; if so, call 206-443-1793 for advance reservations.
+It is a good idea to make parking reservations in advance; you can use the above links to book online.

 Stevedores will be at the pier to assist with luggage - Baggage assistance is readily available at the Bell Street Pier.
 Recommended gratuity for the stevedores is $1-2 per bag; minimum $1 tip.

 Boarding & Check-in - All passengers must pre-register on line at NCL.com.
 YOU WILL BE DENIED BOARDING if you do not have proper identification when you check in for your cruise.
 A passport is REQUIRED as the ship makes stops in Canada.
 The check-in lines are usually longest around the embarkation time announced in the ticket packet.
 Though check-in is possible late morning, embarkation is scheduled to start at 1:00pm.
-We STRONGLY recommend late arrival (between 1:00 and 2:00pm)... unless you don't mind standing in long lines.
+We STRONGLY recommend an on-time arrival (between 1:00 and 2:00pm).
+Also, please let us know if you may have difficulty standing in line or boarding the ship, we can request assistance for you.

 Minors Traveling Without Parents, or with only one parent - The responsible adult in your party must present a notarized permission letter from the parents, or from the missing parent.
 A sample is available, just ask your travel advisor.